JHodgkins/MSP3-Movie2Archive/README.md

 ![colour palette](docs/colours/accessible_colour_scheme.png)

 - Davys Grey: #565555 was used as to represents the darkness of a theatre.
-- Yellow Orange: #FFB341and Red Crayola: #ED254E were used to represent the certification colours for PG and 18.
+- Yellow Orange: #FFB341 and Red Crayola: #ED254E were used to represent the certification colours for PG and 18.
 - Silver Sand: #C4CAD0 was used to represent steel book covers of DVDs and Blue Rays and leans on a sci-fi feel.
 - Magnolia: #FCF7FF was used to represent the home, a widely used colour in many homes.
 - White: #FFFFFF and Black: 000000 were used for text and background colours as they are contrasting colours easily readable and have a feeling of sharp edges.